2003 - 2005 Range Rover L322 4.4L V8 M62TU - ECU DME Virginize Service

 DME Virginize Service is to virginize and program a used Range Rover DME with the BMW M62TU engine.

-That will allow the used donor DME to be synced/aligned to your EWS/CAS, just like a brand new DME, just at a much cheaper cost.
+That will allow the used donor DME to be synced/aligned to your EWS, just like a brand new DME, just at a much cheaper cost.

 No longer do you have to go to a dealer and buy a new DME/Engine Computer.
 You can buy a used DME for very cheap and have us reprogram it to unlock it.
 We also have an EWS delete option for this DME as well.